 - 1. AMFIE offers its members favourable interest rates on current and savings accounts in the major currencies.
 The interest rate is decided up-front on a quarterly basis.
 Since the economy is currently going through an exceptionally long period of historically low interest rates, there is less risk to experience even lower interest rates in the upcoming years.
 Exposure to interest rate risk is when the market interest rates go down.
 Interests paid on member accounts are paid out from profit from investments of member deposits in term placements that pay higher interests.
 The risk would be that interests earned on bank accounts and investments are lower than the interest offered to members, and the latter would then have to be adjusted downwards.
 For AMFIE, that risk is currently mitigated.
-The investment portfolio generates sufficient revenues and has a short enough duration allowing the Association to reinvest at better rates when rates will start going up, while ensuring that all costs are covered in the coming years. - Market risk has been evaluated, but not included in the calculation of R.W.A. as it concerns off-balance items only and outside events would not affect the Association.
+The investment portfolio generates sufficient revenues and has a short enough duration allowing the Association to reinvest at better rates when rates will start going up, while ensuring that all costs are covered in the coming years. - 2.
+Market risk has been evaluated, but not included in the calculation of R.W.A. as it concerns off-balance items only and outside events would not affect the Association.
 Off-Balance sheet investments are potentially exposed to both Interest rate and Currency risks.
+One element still needs to be taken into account as it may impact the Association's accounts.
+The fund portfolio is marked to market and as such may negatively impact the results of the Association, like in 2018.
+Due to the increase in size of the fund positions, it becomes therefore necessary to take this element into consideration and to add an additional capital buffer.
+Due to the very conservative profiles of the funds invested in, it was decided that a buffer of 5% of the value of the funds in the portfolio (EUR 70 million) was very conservative and sufficient.
+It should be noted that AMFIE is under no obligation to cover those potential unrealised losses as they would be covered under the discretionary management mandate and could in the end have to be covered by members' assets.

-It has not been considered necessary to add an additional capital buffer for the market risks in the framework of the Pillar plus approach as no currency risk exists and interest rate risk is minimal in the medium term.
+It has been considered prudent to add an additional capital buffer of EUR 3,500,000 for the market risks in the framework of the Pillar plus approach to cover potential unrealised losses in the fund portfolio.
+However, no currency risk exists and interest rate risk is minimal in the medium term.